 Airboats are a great choice if you plan to navigate shallow waters, marshes, bayous or swamps.
 Airboats can traverse water that is only a few inches deep.

-Favoured by hunters and anglers these vessels offer superior navigation through waterways where a boat with a rudder or propeller below the waterline would be compromised by river banks, tree roots, rocks and other debris or just by the river or lake bed itself.
+Favored by hunters and anglers these vessels offer superior navigation through waterways where a boat with a rudder or propeller would be compromised by river banks, tree roots, rocks and other debris or just by the river or lake bed itself.